 What you put in before stepping on the mat is probably the most important aspect.
 You want to make sure you have enough energy that you can focus throughout the session, and maybe even push yourself slightly beyond your comfort zone.
 However, eat too much or too late, and digestive issues can bring an end to a training session as quickly as an injury.

 The quickest and easiest way to get energy is from carbohydrates - anything from simple refined white sugar and syrups (like energy drinks, sweets, flapjacks) to complex starchy carbohydrates (like whole grains and vegetables), and everything in between (fruit, “healthier” snack bars, and specially-formulated energy supplements).

 Aim to have a balanced meal or large snack, 4-6 hours before training, that will keep you going all the way through your training session.
-Complex, starchy carbohydrates should play a main role in this meal, alongside protein and fat; a rice dish or sweet potatoes are a good places to start.
+Complex, starchy carbohydrates should play the main role in this meal, alongside protein and fat; a rice dish or sweet potatoes are good places to start.

 A smaller, high-carbohydrate snack 30-60 minutes before exercise helps to top up your energy levels and keep you going at the end of a tough training session.
 This should be something you find easily digestible; something like a piece of toast and a banana, or a fruit yoghurt and a cereal bar, should be adequate.

 Protein is slower to digest so it is best to ensure you get your protein in throughout the rest of the day.
 However, a small amount of protein - as little as 5-10 grams, about the amount you’d get from a cup of milk or a tablespoon of peanut butter - can help to enhance carbohydrate availability (making the most out of that last-minute carbohydrate snack) and delaying muscle breakdown (thereby enhancing recovery) while you train.